d01000100/figma-token-engine/README.md

 ### CLI params

 - **--init**: Create necessary environment files (.env, .tokens.config.json) to run the token engine with example content.
 - **--sd-config-file**: Location of a [StyleDictionary configuration file](https://amzn.github.io/style-dictionary/#/config) to merge with the one FTE uses.
-This can be used to extend formats, formatters, transformers and more.
+This can be used to extend platforms, filters, tokens location, etc.

   Example of a config file: